kgxsz/devops-101/part-one/README.md

 ## Create a virtual private cloud
 Now let's start building something.

 The first thing you need is a virtual private cloud (VPC).
 A VPC is a virtual network dedicated to your AWS account and isolated from all other virtual networks in the AWS cloud.
-The things we build from here on out will belong to, or be attatched to our VPC.
+The things we build from here on out will belong to, or be attached to our VPC.

 On some projects I've been on, we've used VPCs to separate resources/environments.
 A common setup is to use a VPC for CI resources, a VPC for Dev, another for QA, another for Production, and so on.

 Once again, ensure that your AWS region is set to Ireland.
 Then go to VPC in the services tab, this is where you'll be managing your VPCs.
 You'll notice that on the left hand pane there are several pre-existing default resources.
 There's a default VPC, a couple of subnets, a route table, internet gateway, and so on.

-In order to work with a clean slate, and to unclutter your understanding of what is going on, I would recommend removing the default VPC (causing all it's associated resources to also be removed).
+In order to work with a clean slate, and to un-clutter your understanding of what is going on, I would recommend removing the default VPC (causing all it's associated resources to also be removed).
 Don't panic, if you want a default VPC again later down the track, you can contact AWS support.

 Have a look and ensure that there are no longer any resources lying around (except a DHCP option set).
 Now we'll be creating our VPC and associated resources: